YU88John/jenkins-ecr-ecs-devops/README.md

 # CICD with Jenkins
-> Disclaimer: This project is inspired from Imran Teli's udemy course(DevOps from beginner to advanced).
-An application source code is originally from Imran, in order to focus on the construction of CI/CD pipeline rather than on application development.
+> Disclaimer: I got the idea of this project while studying Imran Teli's course and reading some blogs.
+The application source code(Java Application) is originally from Imran, in order to focus on the construction of CI/CD pipeline rather than on coding application from scratch.

 In this project, we will construct a CI/CD pipeline with Jenkins, to deploy a Java app on AWS ECS.
 The pipeline will be triggered on every push to the main branch of the git repository, which subsequently builds a docker image, pushes it to AWS ECR, and deploys the new image to ECS.